gohugoio/hugo/content/en/getting-started/configuration-markup.md

 ````

 autoHeadingIDType ("github") {{< new-in "0.62.2" >}}
 : The strategy used for creating auto IDs (anchor names).
-Available types are `github`, `github-ascii` and `blackfriday`. `github` produces GitHub-compatible IDs, `github-ascii` will drop any non-Ascii characters after accent normalization, and `blackfriday` will make the IDs work as with [Blackfriday](#blackfriday), the default Markdown engine before Hugo 0.60.
+Available types are `github`, `github-ascii` and `blackfriday`. `github` produces GitHub-compatible IDs, `github-ascii` will drop any non-Ascii characters after accent normalization, and `blackfriday` will make the IDs comptible with [Blackfriday](#blackfriday), the default Markdown engine before Hugo 0.60.
 Note that if Goldmark is your default Markdown engine, this is also the strategy used in the [anchorize](/functions/anchorize/) template func.

-### Blackfriday

-[Blackfriday](https://github.com/russross/blackfriday) was Hugo's default Markdown rendering engine, now replaced with Goldmark.
-But you can still use it: Just set `defaultMarkdownHandler` to `blackfriday` in your top level `markup` config.

-This is the default config:

-{{< code-toggle config="markup.blackFriday" />}}

 ### Highlight